nunocoracao/n9o.xyz/content/posts/202403-execution-is-king/index.md

 	- no alignment
 	- hard to manage expectations
 	- people compare high level abstractions
-- Bad Executions of great ideas
-- Good executions of bad ideas
+		- Same idea might have different execution
+		- one execution might be aiming to achieve different ideas
 - Why does it matter
 	- Better executions
+		- VAlue of ideas - low
+		- Value of execution - high
 	- Help manage the building process with stakeholders
 	- Help understand external forces and players
 - Concluusion